 I also know that sometimes, you don’t have a choice.
 Maybe your battery is dead and there’s no one to help push start it for you.
 That doesn’t mean the car won’t still be able to move just by shifting into neutral!
 Just make sure you’re parked on flat ground with space in front of the car so it can roll forward when needed.

-And remember this trick if ever faced with an emergency situation where the vehicle needs moving but not starting.”
+And remember this trick if ever faced with an emergency where the vehicle needs moving but not starting.”
 We hope these tips will come in handy someday!
 Have any tricks or useful information about what else can do in a pinch?
 Let us know and we’ll share them here!”

 Can you put a dead car in neutral?

-When the battery is dead in your car, you can’t get it to start by turning on the key and pressing down on brake pedal.
-In this case, put it into neutral so that with a gentle push from behind or beneath vehicle will allow manual action which may fix problem of not being able to turn off shift lock if brakes are pressed too hard.
+When the battery is dead in your car, you can’t get it to start by turning on the key and pressing down on the brake pedal.
+In this case, put it into neutral so that a gentle push from behind or beneath the vehicle will allow manual action which may fix the problem of not being able to turn off shift lock if brakes are pressed too hard.